Kim Kardashian Is Attending Law School, Says Kanye West

 “I love it, I love it.
 That’s all we focus on, helping people that don’t have a voice, breaking down the class systems.
 There’s two million African Americans incarcerated now.
 We’re going to get people out, period.
 My wife is in law school now, and it’s extremely serious to us,” Kanye stated, revealing the surprising news that Kim is now attending law school.

 Recently, Kim took to Instagram to share a photo of herself with her lawyer father, Robert Kardashian, from 1998.
-She also shared a side by side photo of herself at the white house and her dad in the courtroom to her story, possibly hinting that she wants to become a attorney like her late father.
+She also shared a side-by-side photo of herself at the White House and her dad in the courtroom to her story, possibly hinting that she wants to become an attorney like her late father.

 As previously reported by the Inquisitr, back in July, Kim Kardashian visited the California Institution for Women in Corona.
-The Keeping Up With the Kardashians star arrived with security in tow, and toured the grounds of the prison.
-She saw an in depth look at the facility and the living quarters before sitting down with 15 of the inmates to talk about an array of issues.
+The Keeping Up with the Kardashians star arrived with security in tow and toured the grounds of the prison.
+She got an in-depth look at the facility and the living quarters before sitting down with 15 of the inmates to talk about an array of issues.

 TMZ previously reported that Kim asked the women their feelings about being in prison, as well as their hopes, dreams, and anxieties about being released.
 Kardashian also reportedly wanted to know if the women had plans for what their lives would be like when they finally were released from their cells.

-Kim Kardashian’s law school news comes just days after rumors began to circulate that she and her husband, Kanye West, could be eyeing a Presidential run in the future.
+Kim Kardashian’s law school news comes just days after rumors began to circulate that she and her husband, Kanye West, could be eyeing a presidential run in the future.